iblazhko/dotfiles/README.md

 ## Operating system installation

 Download Elementary OS from <https://elementary.io>.
-To make bootable USB drive use <https://rufus.ie/> (Windows-only) or <https://www.balena.io/etcher/> (macOS/Linux/Windows).
+To make a bootable USB drive use <https://rufus.ie/> (Windows-only) or <https://www.balena.io/etcher/> (macOS/Linux/Windows).

-At the moment of writing ElementaryOS version is `5.1.4 Hera`.
+At the moment of writing ElementaryOS version is `5.1.5 Hera`.

 During installation enable disk encryption.